froesecom/tennis-scoring-system/README.md

 - knows when games/sets/matches are complete... ie, knows the rules of tennis
 - doesn't know anything about how to present scores
 - doesn't have side effects
 - NOTE: _the matchComplete function is not complete_.
 The exercise spec said to only worry about one set.
-This function can extend this function to work like real tennis, ie best of 3 or 5 sets
+This function can be extended to work like real tennis, ie best of 3 or 5 sets